-The field of Behavioural Finance examines the way psychological factors affect finance.
-Rooted in psychology and finance, it demonstrates that human emotions such as fear and greed, and limited cognitive resources, including finite attention, have central roles in shaping the financial markets.
+The field of Behavioural Finance examines the way psychological factors affect financial behaviour.
+Rooted in psychology and finance, it demonstrates that human emotions, such as fear, and limited cognitive resources, including finite attention, have central roles in shaping the financial markets.
+The module introduces students to the psychological and financial foundations of behavioural finance.
+It explores central theories in behavioural finance and emotional finance.
+Applications for financial decision-making, legislation and ethics are discussed.
+Research methods in behavioural finance are explained.

 Online exam 20% Group coursework 80%